Herbert Morrison: 1937 LCC election

-In the 1935 election, Morrison was once again elected to the House of Commons and immediately challenged Attlee for the leadership of the party.
-He was defeated by a wide margin in the final ballot, a defeat ascribed to his unfamiliarity with the MPs who had served in the previous Parliament.
-Both he and his supporter Hugh Dalton put some of the blame on the Masonic New Welcome Lodge, who, they claimed, backed the third-place leadership candidate Arthur Greenwood and then switched their votes to Attlee.
-After losing, Morrison concentrated on his LCC work.
 He convinced Labour to adopt the new electioneering techniques that opponents had been using, especially using advertising agencies in the 1937 local elections.
-For example, he stressed housing, education and his own leadership with posters featuring Morrison alongside children and with a backdrop of new LCC flats above slogans such as "Labour Puts Human Happiness First", "Labour Gets Things Done" and "Let Labour Finish the Job."
+For example, he stressed housing, education and his own leadership with posters featuring Morrison alongside children and with a backdrop of new LCC flats above slogans such as "Labour Puts Human Happiness First", "Labour Gets Things Done" and "Let Labour Finish the Job".
+This strategy paid dividends, for Labour increased its majority on the LCC in the 1937 London County Council election.

-In 1939, Conservative MPs defeated Herbert Morrison's bill introducing "site value rating", a tax on similar lines to land value tax, in the old London County Council area.
+In 1939, Conservative MPs defeated Herbert Morrison's Bill introducing "site value rating", a tax on similar lines to land value tax, in the old LCC area.